SabianF/SabianF/README.md

 # What I currently need
 - To financially grow a comfortable buffer of $10k+ CAD, ideally with deliverable-based projects or ROWE (results-only work environment) roles, but open to others
-- To grow Ugeddit to create more moments like these:
+- To grow my company [Ugeddit](https://ugeddit.com/) to create more moments like these:
   ![appreciations_2023-04-16_zoom](https://github.com/SabianF/SabianF/assets/58588133/a453fd5b-24da-46a5-af3f-e9c298a3b958)

 ## What I value is